mattstyles/raid/packages/raid-fl/readme.md

 var ChangeTitle = createAction('change-title')
 ```

-This sets up a `ChangeTitle` class which can be used to create actions and later identify those actions via their type, for example:
+This sets up a `ChangeTitle` object which can be used to create actions and later identify those actions via their type, for example:

 ```js
 import Signal from 'raid'